Azure/iot-edge-v1/samples/azure_functions_sample/README.md

 ------------------

 In order to run the sample you'll need to configure the Azure Functions module.
-This configuration is provided as JSON.
+This configuration is provided as a JSON file, which must be encoded either as ASCII or UTF-8.
 There is a sample JSON file provided in the repo called `azure_functions_lin.json` for linux or `azure_functions_win.json` for windows.
 Edit this file and provice the 3 parameters `hostname`, `relativePath` and `key`(optional).